bkase/slides/parallel-scan-ml/slides.md

 ![succinct data structures](img/succinct.png)

-Note: "Implicit Heap"; I'll post a link to wikipedia at the end
+Note: Explain child/parent computable from just the index into the array "Implicit Heap"; I'll post a link to wikipedia at the end

 !!!